 As you tender into the small town of Poulsbo, a friendly guide from the Poulsbo Historical Society will be there to greet you at the dock.
 Once a popular destination for Norwegian and Finnish immigrants, the town’s Scandinavian influence is evident the minute you step ashore.
 Your guide will take you through the historical downtown area, and afterwards you will have the opportunity to sample authentic Norwegian pastries.
 For more information on Poulsbo and the Kitsap Peninsula, click here.

 The night before arriving in Poulsbo, WA, an onboard historian will share with you the history of local Suquamish tribe.
 Building upon the lecture you received the night before, the following day you will visit the new Suquamish Museum.
 This museum brings together many different artifacts and photographs from Suquamish people, many of which have never been exhibited before.
 A highlight of the museum is a uniquely designed cedar timeline depicting the tribe’s history from the beginning of the last Ice Age to current times.

 With an impressive song catalog and a truly talented group of musicians, the Duwamish Dixieland Band provides an incredibly fun night of entertainment.
 Join in by playing instruments provided by the band and sing along to classic Dixieland songs.

 Welcome back to Seattle.
-Relax on the sundeck as the skyline of the city draws nearer.
+Relax on the sundeck as the famous skyline of the city draws nearer.
 Once we arrive, make the most of you time in Seattle with a tour, or allow American Cruise Lines to assist with transportation arrangements home.